 The disease accounts for five to 10 percent of approximately 10,000 soft tissue sarcomas diagnosed each year.
 Synovial sarcoma occurs predominantly in young adults under 20 and this age group comprises 30% percent of synovial cases annually.
 Although synovial sarcoma does not have a clearly defined cause, genetic factors are believed to influence the development of the disease.

 Many doctors have little experience with synovial tumors because they are so rare.
 Compounding the situation is the disease’s tendency to develop in areas that affect musculoskeletal systems.
 An orthopedic oncologist like Dr. Daniel C. Allison is best suited to diagnose and treat the condition.
-He leads a coordinated, multi-disciplinary team supported by the resources of a sophisticated medical center.
+He leads a coordinated, multi-disciplinary team supported by the resources of a sophisticated medical center in Los Angeles.

 Symptoms and Risk Factors